top of page

 What is three-dimensional science?

-Increases engagement with complex topics
+Increases student engagement with complex topics

-Students learn to think scientifically and support claims with evidence by exploring phenomena, conducting investigations, and solving problems.
+scientifically and support claims with evidence by exploring phenomena, conducting investigations, and solving problems.

 Enhances scientific and critical thinking skills

-Boosts test-taking confidence
+Boosts test-taking

-How the three dimensions work together
+Learn how the three dimensions

-In BrainPOP Science, the three dimensions are woven together and throughout an investigation, like this one on seed dispersal.
+In BrainPOP Science, the three dimensions are woven together throughout an investigation, like this one on seed dispersal.

 Skills and activities needed to investigate the natural world and to design, build, and test solutions to problems.